Bangkok is Thaylands capitel, it has nearly 10 mio people.

 of town between the skyscrappers, after passengers got pressed into coaches manually, it could also be tamagotshis or robots pressing.

-Tokyo contains about 25 mio people and cities like it are not really my thing too much, specially as I could not see too many shops in its downtown on streetlevel and birds look so wracked there which is a bad indicator.
+Tokyo has roughly 25 mio people and cities like it are not really my thing, specially as I could not see too many shops in its downtown on streetlevel and birds look so wracked there which is a bad indicator.

 What is it all about if they want to prove themself robotic since the nuclear thing from uncle Sam or